 The information is in one language which is a problem for educating multicultural audiences.

 Images can communicate to people of any language, are more engaging and can communicate information in a specific way that words cannot (imagine navigating a new town without a map, or building a house without blueprints).
 However, getting the right image can be difficult.
 And when most health materials are developed without designers, with limited budgets and lack of time, words are the easier way of communicating.
 In fact, in a review of over 100 breast cancer detection materials and websites, less than 10% of them used educational images at all.
 Despite this, 89% of patients prefer visual materials to non-graphic material.

 The only materials that tell the whole story

-In a comprehensive review of breast cancer detection materials in print and online, no single resource provided all of the key information necessary for a patient to be fully aware of the detection process.
+In a comprehensive educational audit of over 100 breast cancer materials in print and online, no single resource provided all of the key information necessary for a patient to be fully aware of the detection process.
 Information like, “What does a lump feel like?”
 “What does breast cancer look like?”
 “What steps do I take to detect breast cancer?” were often not answered.
 By testing the message and materials with patients, it was possible to create a simple two-page leaflet that delivered these key messages in a single resource in a powerful and memorable way.
 The only one of its kind.
-Get the leaflet here.